-- Pupils are expected to be punctual at all times and to ensure that their attendance is registered. - Pupils are late if they arrive after 8.30am. - If a pupil is late it is his or her responsibility to report to Reception / Sixth Form Office to sign the late book. - Lateness to school will result in a same-day delayed departure of 10 minutes.
-Persistent lateness will be sanctioned by B2s.
-Please see Appendix 1.
+- Pupils are expected to be punctual at all times and to ensure that their attendance is registered. - Pupils are late if they arrive after 8.30am. - If a pupil is late it is their responsibility to report to Reception / Sixth Form Office to sign the late book. - Lateness to school will result in a B2L Detention.
+This will be for 15 minutes.
+Failure to attend this detention will result in B2 30 Minute detention. - Persistent lateness will be sanctioned by B2s